 Table 2.4.1.
-Approximate time for a hogfish to grow from 12 inches FL.
+Approximate time for a hogfish to grow from 12 inches FL to 16 inches FL.

 Although the west Florida hogfish stock is not overfished or undergoing overfishing, it could be subject to ACL closures under the ACL alternatives in Action 3.
-Under each of the ACL alternatives in Action 3, hogfish landings have exceeded the proposed ACL at least once in the three years since ACLs were adopted in 2012 and for which landings are available (Table 2.3.2).
-The accountability measures for hogfish state that if the ACL is exceeded in a given year, harvest will be closed in the following year on the date when the ACL is reached or projected to be reached (GMFMC 2011a).
-Increasing the minimum size limit could reduce the directed harvest rate and help to avoid an ACL closure, or extend the length of the season if there is an ACL closure.
+Under each of the ACL alternatives in Action 3, hogfish landings have exceeded the proposed ACL at least once in the 3 years since ACLs were adopted in 2012 and for which landings are available (Table 2.3.2).
+The accountability measures for hogfish state that if the ACL is exceeded in a given year, harvest will be closed in the following year on the date when the ACL is reached or projected to be reached

-&lt;sup>4 Von Bertalanffy growth equation for hogfish from SEDAR 37: $FL(cm) = 84.89885132(1-e^{-0.1057678(t+1.3290378)})$
+3 Von Bertalanffy growth equation for hogfish from SEDAR 37: $FL(cm) = 84.89885132(1-e^{-0.1057678(t+1.3290378)})$